 I grew up in Rancho Palos Verdes, the ninth child of twelve.
 Seven of us graduated from Rolling Hills High School, the three oldest from P.V.
 High, one brother attended special education schools in Torrance and the youngest graduated from Peninsula High.
 I was a student of David Bradbury’s, and replaced David who retired after more than thirty years of teaching ceramics at the high school.
-Ceramics with David Bradbury was what kept me attending school and with out it he might not have finished high school.
-I am currently in my twelfth year teaching at Peninsula and entering my eleventh season coaching with Peninsula’s wrestling program.
+Ceramics with David Bradbury was what kept me attending school and without it I might not have finished high school.
+I am currently in my 17th year teaching at Peninsula and entering my 14th season coaching with Peninsula’s wrestling program.

-I have visited many places in Latin America, including Guatemala, Nicaragua, the Dominican Republic, Colombia, Panama and Mexico.
+I always travel in the summer and have visited many places in Latin America, including Guatemala, Nicaragua, the Dominican Republic, Colombia, Panama and Mexico.
 I spend my free time trying to breed small creatures to fight robots.
 I am extremely passionate about saving Earth from the imminent and eventual robot takeover that will occur in the coming years.